Aluminum versus Stainless Steel

 Aluminum has a higher oxidation and corrosion resistance than stainless steel.
 Aluminum is extremely lightweight, whereas stainless steel is very heavy.
 Along with being lightweight, it is very strong, making it a great material to use for structural components and equipment in the kitchen.
 Aluminum is also a great conductor of heat, which makes it the perfect material where good heat conductivity is needed.
 From a price point, aluminum is also cheaper than stainless steel.
 The downfall to aluminum is that it is much harder to form and will often crack under the press, making it a difficult product to use for counter tops.

-In the ends, each material has its pros and cons.
+In the ends, each material has its pros and cons and both of them are very popular in metal cladding fabrication for insulation.
 Stainless steel is stronger, while aluminum is lighter.
 Aluminum conducts heat much better than stainless steel, while stainless steel is less reactive with food.
 Aluminum is cheaper and easier to clean, but stainless can be formed into shapes.
-No matter what the need, email (hyperlink) us today to find out if we can help you with your next project.
+No matter what the need, Email us today to find out if we can help you with your next project.